cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 You'll probably want to include images in your pages or posts eventually.
 There are different places where you can store these images.

-The common option is to keep them in one folder under the `templates` directory such as `assets` or `img`.
+The common option is to keep them in one folder under the `content` directory such as `assets` or `img`.
 Make sure to include the name of this folder in the `resources` key in your config so the images get transfered to the `public` folder when your site compiles.

 The other option is to keep them alongside your Markdown files.
 This means you would have to save your posts that contain images in a separate folder under your `post-root`.
 For example: